 - Learning the importance of Math Discourse, and applying it to teaching practices.

 - Using Data to Drive Instruction: A workshop designed to keep the data analysis process on track.

 - Math Coaching: Work with our math coach in your classroom on modeling and co-teaching of best practices in mathematics, as well as feedback and goal setting based on classroom observations.

-- Orientation sessions for K-12 teachers and administration, guiding them through the conceptual shifts in the Framework for K-12 Science Education, including the science and engineering practices as interwoven within the core STEM ideas.
+- Orientation sessions for K-12 teachers and administrators, guiding them through the conceptual shifts in the Framework for K-12 Science Education, including the science and engineering practices, as interwoven within the core STEM ideas.

 - Demonstrating the overlap between the practices in the Framework and the CCSS-Math and ELA practices and capacities.

-- Facilitated application time to map current curriculum to the Next Generation Science Standards or the Maine Learning Results in partnership with teachers.
+- Facilitated time to map current curriculum to the Next Generation Science Standards or the Maine Learning Results in partnership with teachers and administration.

-- Working hand-in-hand with teachers to establish content learning standards and competencies that connect NGSS core ideas and practices to District models.
+- Working together with teachers to establish content learning standards and competencies that connect NGSS core ideas and practices to district models.

-- Orientations to how to turn performance expectations/standards into performance tasks and performance assessments for their units that begins with identifying the standard to be targeted.
+- Orientation on how to turn performance expectations/standards into performance assessments for their units that begins with identifying the standard to be targeted.